Add an Authorization Library

 After you add authentication to your application, you will probably start writing code that does different things depending on who the user is.

-That is a good time to add an authorization library to make creating, testing, and maintaining that code much easier.
+That is a good time to add an authentication library to make creating, testing, and maintaining that code much easier.

 If have user authentication, your app knows who its users are.
 That’s great!